weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 fe] von

 where (as is customary) we have written ch/én in place of (VA) -n.
-(Thus éh/én is the directional derivative of 4 in the direction of the outward normal to c€, the so-called normal derivative of h.)
+(Thus éh/én is the directional derivative of 4 in the direction of the outward normal to c \in , the so-called normal derivative of h.)
 Interchange g and #4, subtract the resulting formula from the first one, to obtain